flyingcakes85/blog/_posts/2021-05-24-jekyll-webricks-issue.md

 This is the relevant line from error output.

-> /blog/vendor/bundle/ruby/3.0.0/gems/jekyll-4.2.0/lib/jekyll/commands/serve/servlet.rb:3:in `require': cannot load such file -- webrick (LoadError)
+> /blog/vendor/bundle/ruby/3.0.0/gems/jekyll-4.2.0/lib/jekyll/commands/serve/servlet.rb:3:in `require`: cannot load such file -- webrick (LoadError)

 While setting up my GitHub pages blog, I faced this issue.
 I'll quickly document how to fix this.